lyudmilpetrov/client-side-free-ai/Notes/git.md

 ## Configure the Pages settings on GitHub

     In your repository’s “Settings” → “Pages,” select the gh-pages branch.

     Choose / (root) as the folder.
 Save the configuration.

     Visit the generated URL
     GitHub will build and serve your static site.
 After a minute or two, the Pages section in Settings will show your site’s URL (usually https://<username>.github.io/<repository>).
 Open that address in a browser to confirm the site loads.

     These steps publish your built React/Vite application as a static page using GitHub Pages.
 If your repository has a custom domain defined in docs/CNAME, you can move that file into the branch as well.

+    To update the main branch on your remote with the contents of your local gh-pages branch, you can push directly:

+git push origin gh-pages:main